aws-samples/amazon-redshift-tiered-storage/README.md

 * Use Redshift’s ‘Quick Create’ functionality (or “Classic”) to create a cluster and associate the IAM role with it.
 	* Please use **2 compute nodes of DC2.Large**, using a cluster identifier, and master user of your choice.
 	* **Do not pick an AZ**
-	* Update the Security Group to allow Redshift
+	* Update the Security Group to allow Redshift.
+Please do not allow access from 0.0.0.0, your cluster will be auto-deactivated.
+You can choose allow current IP/only this IP.
+	* Double-check you are in the **us-west-2 ** region

 <details><summary>How-to Screenshot</summary>
 <p>